kchen21/NoteBinder/README.md

 The 'Account Update' page can be accessed via a link on the upper-right corner of the page.
 It is rendered using the `AccountUpdate` component.
 On the page, the user can update his/her full name and email, and also upload an avatar.
 Avatar uploading is implemented using the Paperclip library mentioned earlier and Amazon Web Services.
 Once a user updates his/her details, he/she will be redirected to the path `/notes/new`, where he/she can see his updated avatar on the top of the sidebar and an updated welcome message on the upper-right of the page.

+## Note Search

+Users can search for notes that contain specific phrases or words.
+Searching occurs on the backend.
+Given a search string, `ActiveRecord` queries the database for matches in either note titles or bodies.

+On the frontend, the `NoteSearch` component renders a form for inputting a search string.
+When the form is submitted, an index of notes that match the search string is rendered.
+Clicking on one of `NoteSearch`'s index elements renders its child, `Note`.

 ## To Be Implemented

 ### Note Creation Through NotebookNotesIndex

 Users will be able to create a note through `NotebookNotesIndex`.
 The value of the Notebook selector on the 'New Note' page will be pre-selected when the `NewNote` component mounts.

-### Note Search

-Users will be able to search for notes.
-While entering search criteria in the search bar, the list of notes that match the input will re-render, so that the search results update as each character is inputted.

 ### Notebook Search